 Ed.D. in Educational Leadership

-Graduates of the doctoral degree in Educational Leadership will have acquired the knowledge and skills to lead K-12 school systems and act in a leadership and consulting capacity in diverse educational organizations that serve students.
+Graduates of the doctoral degree in Educational Leadership will have acquired the knowledge and skills to lead K-12 school systems and act in a leadership and consulting capacity in diverse educational organizations.
 The doctoral program focuses on developing leader-scholars who are prepared to effectively lead educational organizations by (a) supporting professional development for instructional improvement; (b) effectively allocating resources for student learning; (c) applying evidence-based practices in educational research and program evaluation through sound research design and interpretation; (d) interpreting laws applicable to the administration of K-12 schools; and (e) advocating for sound policies that support the success of all students.

 Admission to the doctoral program in Educational Leadership is competitive.
 Applicants are encouraged to take the time to submit ALL required materials and prepare a high-quality personal statement for admission consideration.